reedws/IT3049C/Assignments/1.Meet_and_Greet/index.md

 ## Part 2: Reading from a file:

 1. Create a program (Java main class) called PersonReader.java.
-2. Use the JFileChooser to prompt the user to select the classmates.txt file (The file is available with the assignment directions on Blackboard.)
+2. Use the `JFileChooser` to prompt the user to select the people.txt file (The file is available on the root directory of the project)
 3. Use the String.format method to create a neatly formatted columnar display of the data records.